pulumi/examples/README.md

 [Servless SQS to Slack](aws-js-sqs-slack) | Wire up a serverless AWS Lambda to an AWS SQS queue and post a message to Slack.
 [Web Server - Component](aws-js-webserver-component) | Deploy an EC2 instance using a common module for creating an instance.
 [Web Server](aws-js-webserver) | Deploy an EC2 Virtual machine running a Python web server.
+[LangServe - Hello OpenAI](aws-js-langserve) | Deploy a LangServe app that uses OpenAI's on AWS ECS.

 ### Python